danielhrisca/asammdf/doc/functions_manager.rst

 =====================
 The user defines the functions using Python syntax; this means that the function definition must be valid in Python code.

-Further more the following rules and restrictions must be followed:
+Furthermore the following rules and restrictions must be followed:

     * all function arguments must have default numeric values: this means that the definition `def Function1(a, b, t=0)` is not accepted, instead the user must provide default values such as `def Function1(a=1.5, b=0, t=0)`